OAI/OpenAPI-Specification/proposals/2024-08-01-Self-Identification.md

 Self-identification of resources with identity independent of location is common in the JSON Schema world.
 This demonstrates that implementation is not just feasible but well-proven, particularly given that JSON Schema's `$id` is more complex to support than this proposal.

-The JSON Schema package used by the OASComply project includes a [schema catalog](https://jschon.readthedocs.io/en/latest/tutorial/catalog.html) with [configurable file and network sources](https://jschon.readthedocs.io/en/latest/examples/file_based_schemas.html) to manage the the URI-to-URL mapping (local files can be considered `file:` URLs).
+The JSON Schema package used by the [OASComply](https://github.com/OAI/oascomply) project includes a [schema catalog](https://jschon.readthedocs.io/en/latest/tutorial/catalog.html) with [configurable file and network sources](https://jschon.readthedocs.io/en/latest/examples/file_based_schemas.html) to manage the the URI-to-URL mapping (local files can be considered `file:` URLs).

 Self-identification is common in other formats as well.
 Notably, the Atom format pioneered the use of [web links with `rel="self"`](https://www.rfc-editor.org/rfc/rfc4287.html#section-4.2.7.2) for this purpose.

 ## Proposed solution

-The proposal is a simplified analog of JSON Schema's `$id` that appears in exactly one place: a new `self` field in the root OpenAPI Object (OAS) and Arazzo Object (Arazzo/Workflows).
-When referencing a document that has a `self` field the `self` field SHOULD be used in reference values so that reference values remain the same even if the document is moved.
+The proposal is a simplified analog of JSON Schema's `$id` that appears in exactly one place: a new `self` field in the root OpenAPI Object (OAS) and Arazzo Object (Arazzo).
+When referencing a document that has a `self` field, the `self` field SHOULD be used in reference values so that reference values remain the same even if the document is moved.

 Placing the `self` field only in the OpenAPI Object or Arazzo Object makes it align with the existing bootstrapping process for parsing: